MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Update contents parameter

 This parameter specifies the location of the updated app code and assets you want to release.
-You can provide either a single file (e.g. a JS bundle for a React Native app), or a path to a directory (e.g. the `/platforms/ios/www` folder for a Cordova app).
+You can provide either a single file (for example, a JS bundle for a React Native app), or a path to a directory (for example, the `/platforms/ios/www` folder for a Cordova app).
 You don't have to ZIP up multiple files or directories in order to deploy those changes, since the CLI will automatically ZIP them for you.

 It's important that the path you specify refers to the platform-specific, prepared/bundled version of your app.
 The following table outlines which command you should run before releasing, as well as the location you can subsequently refer to using the `updateContentsPath` parameter: